Tweed Heads

 Tweed Heads has a skilled workforce with well-represented essential services sectors.
 Its unemployment rate is 3.2%.

-As of June 2025, 9,151 residents are employed while the unemployment rate is 0.4% below Rest of NSW's rate of 3.7%.
-Workforce participation in Tweed Heads is lower at 49.7%, compared to Rest of NSW's 56.4%.
+As of June 2025, 9151 residents are employed and the unemployment rate is 0.4% lower than Rest of NSW's rate of 3.7%.
+Workforce participation in Tweed Heads lags at 49.7%, compared to Rest of NSW's 56.4%.
 Leading employment industries among residents include health care & social assistance, construction, and retail trade.
 Construction stands out with employment levels at 1.4 times the regional average.

-However, agriculture, forestry & fishing is under-represented, with only 1.1% of Tweed Heads's workforce compared to 5.3% in Rest of NSW.
-The area may have limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between June 2024 and June 2025, labour force levels decreased by 4.8%, accompanied by a 4.1% decrease in employment, leading to a 0.7 percentage point drop in unemployment.
-In contrast, Rest of NSW saw an employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tweed Heads's employment mix suggests local growth of approximately 6.8% over five years and 14.0% over ten years, assuming constant population projections for illustrative purposes.
+However, agriculture, forestry & fishing is under-represented, with only 1.1% of Tweed Heads's workforce compared to Rest of NSW's 5.3%.
+The area may offer limited local employment opportunities, as seen in Census data comparing working population to resident population.
+Over the year to June 2025, labour force levels decreased by 4.8%, with employment down 4.1%, causing unemployment to fall by 0.7 percentage points.
+In contrast, Rest of NSW saw employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tweed Heads's employment mix suggests local growth of approximately 6.8%% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment